hharryyf/codeforcepractice/README.md

 the rest of the problem, we just need to know in the interval which matrix shall we use, which is a quite standard line sweep problem. https://codeforces.com/contest/954/problem/F

+251. Optimal Sum (diff=2300, line sweep and greedy) The is a sliding window problem, we just need to maintain the k smallest negative numbers in a[i-len+1, i].
+Make sure the invariant of each function is clear. https://vjudge.net/problem/CodeForces-182C